-- Put the belt through the correct belt path on the car seat and buckle it.
-Pull on the shoulder belt to tighten the lap part. - Hold the two parts of the webbing together at the latchplate so they won't slide.
+- 1. Put the belt through the correct belt path on the car seat and buckle it.
+Push down on the car seat and pull on the shoulder belt to tighten the lap part. - 2.
+Hold the two parts of the webbing together near the latchplate (so it can't slide).
 Then unbuckle the belt. - 3.
-Put both pieces of webbing through the locking clip together, close to the latchplate (T). - Buckle the belt again, and make sure the car seat is installed tightly.
-If not, start again, taking up a little more slack. - Remember to remove the locking clip when the belt is not holding a car seat.
+Put both pieces of webbing through the locking clip together, close to the latchplate (T). - 4.
+Buckle the belt again, and make sure the car seat is installed tightly.
+If not, start again, making the belt a little shorter. - 5.
+Remember to remove the locking clip when the belt is not holding a car seat.